 The issue requires veterinary consultation, during which your vet will swab the ear to identify which bacteria is causing the infection and will prescribe medicated drops accordingly.

 Regular cleaning of your dog’s ears - at least once a week but ideally more - can help prevent your pet from developing this condition.

 Labradoodles’ skin can often be triggered by allergens coming from the food.
 Depending on the severity of the allergy, it might require veterinary intervention and diet restriction, which can often be challenging as your Labradoodle will undoubtedly eat something he shouldn’t.

 The skin allergy will manifest itself by intense scratching, often on the belly, under the armpits or in the groin area, leading to reddened skin, with or without crusts or sores.
 Consult with your veterinarian to adopt the best treatment strategy.

 Bone and joint problems

-Diagnosis will often require radiographs, sometimes even arthroscopy (keyhole surgery) can be needed.
+Diagnosis will often require radiographs and sometimes even arthroscopy (keyhole surgery) will be needed.